hyperledger/fabric/docs/source/chaincode_lifecycle.md

 In this concept topic, we will explore chaincode through the eyes of a blockchain network operator rather than an application developer.
-Chaincode operators can use this topic as a guide to how to use the Fabric chainode lifecycle to deploy and manage chaincode on their network.
+Chaincode operators can use this topic as a guide to how to use the Fabric chaincode lifecycle to deploy and manage chaincode on their network.

 ## Deploying a chaincode